vortexdeveloperlabs/Filter-Lock/docs/How Masqr compares to Filter Lock.md

 In Filter Lock encryption and standard file encoding is applied which helps.
 This makes use of custom bare transports.
 Additionally, when requests are send for the main proxy SW file, the shimmed BareClient replaces what was there before.

-#### proxy file
+#### Proxy files

 This isn't as bad as the bare endpoints being exposed, because it is behind Masqr, but they can still be repeated.
-Filter Lock applies proxy file encryption, and a simple path rewriter is injected into the index.html files that corresponds to the key that is used there.
+Filter Lock "wraps" the html.

 ### Flaws with key generation

 #### The keys for generating the cookie are common

 Interally, there set is list of PSK keys that encompass every domain that are used for every user

-#### Masqr doesn't store the valid keys persistingly

-They store them in an array, which will be deleted after the program ends.
-In Filter Lock the keys are stored in SQLite.

 ### Masqr doesn't allow metadata to pass through, which can help spread the links on Social Media or Search Engines